tnt-coders/cpp/README.md

 # cpp
-Master repository for all TNT Coders C++ libraries
+Main repository for all TNT Coders C++ libraries